exercism/jq/exercises/concept/shopping/.docs/instructions.md

 ## 2. Count how many ingredients are needed

-This is the "required" ingredients: don't include the optional ingredients.
+Only count the "required" ingredients.
+Don't include the optional ingredients.

 ## 3. How much sugar?